interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ##### Attributes

 - **`amount`** string
-  - Number of the given unit of the asset between 0 and the maximum 64-bit unsigned integer, 18,446,744,073,709,551,615 (inclusive).
+  - Quantity of the unit, which is a non-negative integer.
-  - The amount is encoded as a string to ensure no precision is lost on platforms that don't natively support full precision 64-bit integers.
+  - This amount is encoded as a string to ensure no precision is lost on platforms that don't natively support arbitrary precision integers.
 - **`scale`** number
-  - Represents an _asset scale_ as defined in the previous section.
+  - Asset scale of the unit, between `0` and the maximum 8-bit unsigned integer, `255` (inclusive).

 ##### Example